 Costa-Júnior, L.M., Rabelo, E.M.L., Filho, O.A.M. and Ribeiro, M.F.B.(2006) Comparison of different direct diagnostic methods to identify Babesia bovis and Babesia bigemina in animals vaccinated with live attenuated parasites.
 Vet.
 Parasitol.
 139:231-

-Specimen requirements: 0.5 ml whole blood in EDTA (purple top) or ACD (yellow top) tube.
+Specimen requirements: 0.2 ml whole blood in EDTA (purple top) tube, or 0.2 ml synovial fluid, or tick.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.